dcm4che/dcm4chee-arc-cs/docs/security/audit/application-activity.rst

 Application Activity
 ====================

+This audit message describes the event of an archive application starting or stopping.

 Trigger Events
 --------------
 This audit message is emitted when the archive is started or stopped using the archive user interface.
 It is also